crespo86/uda-datavisualization/README.md

 This is the attendance of a team

 ### Color of bubbles
-This is the rank.
-First I used several color by each team.
-However It cannot be readable so I tried to devide 3 group.
-Top 2, Bottom 2 and others.
+This is the team color you can see each team using color

 ### Right side bar
 IT is total yearly attendance of Korean baseball League. and also It can be a console to see the plot yearly.